bcgov/EnvReportBC/README.md

 <a rel="Exploration" href="https://github.com/BCDevExchange/docs/blob/master/discussion/projectstates.md"><img alt="Being designed and built, but in the lab.
 May change, disappear, or be buggy." style="border-width:0" src="http://bcdevexchange.org/badge/2.svg" title="Being designed and built, but in the lab.
 May change, disappear, or be buggy." /></a>

-# EnvReportBC-RepoList
+# Environmental Reporting BC - Repository List
-List of repositories administered by Environmental Reporting BC (http://www.env.gov.bc.ca/soe/)
+Index of GitHub repositories administered by [Environmental Reporting BC](http://www.env.gov.bc.ca/soe/)

+Environmental Reporting BC provides access to scientific data and information about our environment and how it relates to British Columbians.
+This information comes in the form of indicators that examine the state and trends of different aspects of our environment.

+***

+## Indicator Analyses
+[groundwater_levels](https://github.com/bcgov/groundwater_levels) - A set of [R](http://www.r-project.org) scripts to reproduce the 2013 analysis of [long-term trends in groundwater levels](http://www.env.gov.bc.ca/soe/indicators/water/wells/index.html?WT.ac=GH_wells).

+## Packages
+[bcgroundwater](https://github.com/bcgov/bcgroundwater) - An [R](http://www.r-project.org) package to facilitate analysis and visualization of British Columbia groundwater data.

 ## License